 You are more productive

 Social distancing should also include social media.
-This is a great time to clean the house, do laundry, read that book, take that online course and not check Isabella’s page to see her glowing skin and stunning outfits.
+Your detox season is generally a great time to do the things you’ve been procrastinating and ignore the ones that don’t matter.
+Productive tasks like reading a book, taking an course, or even doing your chores are a far better idea than checking Isabella’s page to see how great or ‘fake‘ her life is.
 At the end of the day, you’ll be happy you used your time well by being more productive.

 For the latest in fashion, lifestyle and culture, follow us on Instagram @StyleRave_